erykjj/linkture/README.md

 Functions to convert Bible scripture references to a list of coded (non-contiguous) ranges (and vice-versa) or to HTML \<href> links (specifically for use in *jwpub* archives, but these can be easily modified as needed).
 The ranges are in the format `bbcccvvv`, where `b` is book, `c` is chapter, and `v` is verse.

-The *res/books.json* list contains Bible book names in English, Spanish, German, French, Italian and Portuguese; it can be modified for other languages.
-The first entry is the official full name; the second is the standard abbreviation; the third is the official abbreviation.
-After that can be added any other variants of the book name.
+The *res/books.json* list contains Bible book names in Chinese, Danish, Dutch, English, French, German, Greek, Italian, Japanese, Korean, Norwegian, Polish, Portuguese, Russian, and Spanish.
+Any other variants of book names can be added to the *res/custom.json* list.

 **Note** that this script _does not_ parse text files for scriptures - it only parses what is enclosed within `{{ }}`, or provided as a string argument.
 Also, it doesn't check if chapters or verses are within range (actually exist).